Close Icon

 A family of three hiking along the shore of a lake in Cumbria

 Walking comes with its own set of safety precautions.
-The Tourist Information Centre is a great place to visit for advice ahead of any walk.
-We recommend that you obtain an Ordinance Survey Map or similar, especially for longer routes.
+The Tourist Information Centre at Moot Hall in the centre of Keswick is packed with information and a great place to visit for advice ahead of any walk.
+We recommend that you obtain an Ordinance Survey Map, compass or similar, correct clothing as the weather can change anytime and know the weather conditions before heading out.

 There are many outdoor stores stocking walking essentials in town, so there is no need to hit the hills under-prepared.